ProkopRandacek/asciiLasers/docs/specs.md

 ### Wire
 Wire can transport current.
-There are 5 wire objects:
+There are 5 wire blocks:

 #### `-`
 Vertical wire.